 No specific treatments exist for rotavirus infections.
 Rather, they are treated with supportive care, such as oral rehydration, rest, and fever relief.

 In about 1 in 50 cases of rotavirus illness, children develop severe dehydration from diarrhea and vomiting.
 Hospitalization is usually necessary in these cases, and children are rehydrated via liquids delivered via nasogastric tube or intravenously.
-Prompt rehydration therapy usually leads to a positive outcome, but deaths from rotavirus still do occur in developed countries and, more commonly, developing countries.
+Prompt rehydration therapy usually leads to a positive outcome, but deaths from rotavirus still occur in developed countries and, more commonly, in developing countries.
+Worldwide, the World Health Organization estimates that about 450,000 deaths from rotavirus illness occurred in 2008 (the latest year for which data are available).

 Available Vaccines and Vaccination Campaigns